Randall County Court Records

 Searching Family Court Records

-Family case records are searchable through the Randall County Judicial Records portal under the “Civil, Family & Probate Case Records” category.
-In-person requests should be directed to the District Clerk at (806) 468-5600 or by emailing the office for civil/family case inquiries through the District Clerk’s contact page.
+Family case records are searchable through the Randall County Judicial Records portal under the Civil, Family & Probate Case Records category.
+For in-person requests, contact the District Clerk at (806) 468-5600 or reach out through the District Clerk's contact page for civil and family case inquiries.

 Family Law Filing Fees (Effective January 1, 2024)